 - Some people travel without a map, especially when they have done the route before or think that they can orient themselves easily.

 - Some people trust their instincts over the compass.

 - Some people don’t do their homework and neglect the peculiarities of the physical features of the area.

 - Some people don’t pay attention to the route on the way in to be able to find it on the way out.

 - Some people rely entirely on their hiking partners (hiking groups of two or more rarely become dangerously lost unlike solo hikers or those who become separated from the rest of the group).

 Winter hiking adds at least another reason to this list since route finding is very different in the winter – when everything is covered by heavy snow, the landmarks and features of an area may become unrecognizable.
 This can cause you to miss a turn/campsite and get lost.
 If this happens and you’re lost alone, stop and look for other members of the group.
 If you don’t see anyone, shout and listen for answering shouts.
 If nothing happens, the next step is to blow your safety whistle.
 Again, if no one answers, try to calm down in order to assess the situation objectively.
 Then start working on your rescue.
 Look for an open area and spread some brightly colored clothing or other material to give searchers some clue where you can be.
 If you can determine where you are and you have a map, plan a route home in case you don’t connect with the others from your party.
 Before dark, prepare for the night by finding water and shelter.
 Try to stay busy the whole time as this will raise your spirits.
+Try to start a fire – it provides utility and can be a psychological boost.
 After a night alone, you have two options: